EVENT: Neuroendo Celebrate!

 Non-members will be asked to become BSN members in order to attend the dinner

 Find out more about how to become a BSN member

-Abstracts for posters and speakers closes 2 September 2019.
+Abstracts for posters and speakers closes 2 September 2019 - EXTENDED to 16 September 2019.
 ECRs will hear by 25 September 2019 on whether their submission has been successful for poster presentation and if they have been selected to speak during one of the panel sessions.

 Download the abstract template

 Travel and accommodation